 Gibside skyline walk

-See Gibside from a new perspective as you rise out of the Derwent Valley with fantastic panoramic views.
+See Gibside from a new perspective as you rise out of the Derwent Valley surrounded by fantastic panoramic views.

-Start: Marker post and wooden bridge on West Wood track, south of Stables, grid ref: NZ172583
+Marker post and wooden bridge on West Wood track, south of Stables, grid ref: NZ 17868 58773

 Branch off the main West Wood forestry track and follow the Skyline path uphill through the woodland over three small log bridges and along a stretch of boardwalk.

 The old quarry at direction point 2 provided stone for buildings at Gibside.
 Although the landscape gardens were designed to look beautiful, Gibside was also a working estate and largely self-sufficient.
 For example, the woodlands provided timber and the walled garden supplied food for the table.
 Cut Thorn Farm, which will soon come into view, also provided lots of the estate's meat produce.

 At the end of the boardwalk you reach a kissing gate.
 Go through the gate and walk straight ahead up the side of the field, keeping the fence and a ditch on your left.
 Take care as there may be animals grazing in this and other fields.
 Please keep dogs on a short lead around livestock.

 Cut Thorn Farm was the 'home farm' for the Gibside estate.
 In the 18th-century it used all the latest developments in farming methods.
 It bred the first ever herd of northern Shorthorn cattle.
 George Bowes was so proud of his livestock that he showed off his farm animals in the heart of his landscape park.
 We now do this again today.
 You may spot cattle and sheep in Park Fields, near the Avenue.
 For many years the fields were ploughed intensively to grow arable crops, but our tenant farmer is restoring them into wildlife-friendly meadows.